-22.5 Department Chairs
+22.6 Department Chairs

-- 22.5.1 Chair stipends are based upon the total combined departmental FTE of tenured faculty, tenure-track faculty/non-tenure-track faculty, and staff, calculated on October 31 of each year.
-The stipends are payable quarterly, including summer, and are determined according to the following formulae: - 22.5.1.1 Let FTE be defined as in 22.5.1 above. - 22.5.1.2 The stipend per quarter = $$1475 + ($85 \times FTE)$. - 22.5.1.3 The stipend per year = $$5900 + ($340 \times FTE)$. - 22.5.1.4 - a.
-For academic year 2018/19 the stipends specified in 22.5.1.2 and 22.5.1.3 will increase by the same percentages as the basic faculty salary increases specified in Section 22.1. - b.
-For academic year 2019/20 the stipends specified in 22.5.1.2 and 22.5.1.3, as increased by 22.5.1.4.a, will increase by the same percentages as the basic faculty salary increases specified in Section 22.1. - 22.5.2 Annual faculty appointment contracts for department chairs, during their term(s) of chair duty, are for 9.5 months (September 8 June 22). - 22.5.3 Department Chairs receive a temporary 0.75% base salary increase on September 8th of each year they serve as Department Chair.
-This increase becomes permanent after four consecutive years of department chair service.
-For Department Chairs in mid-appointment as of July 1, 2013, prior years of uninterrupted service count toward the four years of service necessary to receive the permanent base salary increase, but not toward the amount of the increase.
+- 22.6.1 Chair stipends are based upon the total combined departmental FTE of tenured faculty, tenure-track faculty/non-tenure-track faculty, and staff, calculated on October 31 of each year.
+The stipends are payable quarterly, including summer, and are determined according to the following formulae: - 22.6.1.1 Let FTE be defined as in 22.6.1 above. - 22.6.1.2 The stipend per quarter = $\$1,803 + (\$104 \times FTE)$ . - 22.6.1.3 The stipend per year = $\$7,212 + (\$416 \times FTE)$ . - 22.6.1.4 For academic year 2024/25, the stipends described in 22.6.1.2 and 22.6.1.3 will be increased by the same percentage as the basic salary increases specified in Sections 22.1.4. - 22.6.2 Annual faculty appointment contracts for department chairs, during their term(s) of chair duty, are for nine and one-half (9.5) months (September 8 June 22). - 22.6.3 Department Chairs receive a temporary three-quarter percent (0.75%) base salary increase on September 8th of each year they serve as Department Chair.
+This increase becomes permanent after four consecutive years of department chair service, and at the end of each successive year after the initial four (4) consecutive years of department chair service.
 Interruptions in service (as defined in Section 11) are accommodated provided the chair returns to the appointment after the leave and does serve a full four years.
 Chairs who are called back to chair service for reasons of administrative exigency may add all prior chair service toward fulfillment of the requirement that four consecutive years be served for the permanent salary increase.
-Salary increases do not accumulate during interruptions of service, and are not assigned to any chair service rendered prior to July 1, 2013.
+Salary increases do not accumulate during interruptions of service.

-Should a UFWW/WWU Collective Bargaining Agreement subsequent to the present one change or eliminate the compensation stipulation of this article, the salary increases accumulated under the present Agreement will still vest after four consecutive years of service, even if that four-year period ends after the expiration of the present Agreement.
+Should a UFWW/WWU Collective Bargaining Agreement subsequent to the present one change or eliminate the compensation stipulation of this Section, the salary increases accumulated under the present Agreement will still vest after four (4) consecutive years of service, even if that four (4) year period ends after the expiration of the present Agreement.

-22.5.4 Department chairs shall negotiate with the dean, with the approval of the Provost, any reduction in teaching load associated with the position.
+22.6.4 Department chairs shall negotiate with the dean, with the approval of the Provost, any reduction in teaching load associated with the position; provided that the minimum release time from teaching for a chair will be fifty percent (50%).

-22.6 Academic Program Directors
+22.7 Academic Program Directors

-The Provost or dean will determine the appropriate stipend and/or release time in accordance with the responsibilities of each position.
-A stipend shall be at least \$1000 in each quarter, including summer session, for which there are program responsibilities.
+The program director will meet with the Provost or dean to determine the appropriate stipend and/or release time in accordance with the responsibilities of each position.
+A stipend shall be at least \$1,642 in each quarter, including summer session, for which there are program responsibilities.
 In no case will the compensation given to program directors for the current level of responsibilities decrease.

-- 22.6.1 For academic year 2018/19 any stipends awarded under 22.6 will increase by the same percentages as the basic faculty salary increases specified in Section 22.1. - 22.6.2 For academic year 2019/20 any stipends awarded under 22.6, as increased by 22.6.1, will increase by the same percentages as the basic faculty salary increases specified in Section 22.1.
+22.7.1 For academic year 2024/25 any stipends awarded under Section 22.7 will increase by the same percentages as the basic faculty salary increases specified in Sections 22.1.4.

-22.7 Medical, Dental, Life and Long-Term Disability
+22.8 Medical, Dental, Life and Long-Term Disability